Surabaya — preserving the past, conserving the future

-The city of Surabaya in Indonesia has thrived over the past decade by putting its heritage and culture at the centre of its urban development plans.
-Ubiquitous informal settlements have been turned into vibrant homes and economic engines, longstanding villages into tourist attractions, and disreputable neighbourhoods into artistic estates.
-Its creative urban planning shows other cities how they too can preserve their past while improving their liveability, sustainability and economy.
+Surabaya has put its heritage and culture at the centre of its urban development plans over the past decade.
+Ubiquitous informal settlements were turned into vibrant homes and economic engines, villages into tourist attractions, and neighbourhoods into artistic estates.
+Surabaya shows how it can preserve its past while improving liveability and sustainability.

 Kampung Dukuh Setro, one of the preserved neighbourhoods of Surabaya © City of Surabaya